DamourYouKnow/learn-javascript/public/lessons/variables/lesson.md

 <div class="tip">

-**Tip:** Try to use `const` whenever possible as code where variables get reassigned tends to be harder to read.
+Try to use `const` whenever possible as code where variables get reassigned tends to be harder to read.

 </div>

 <div class="note">

-**Note**: The keyword `var` for declaring variables also exists in the language specification, however, the usage of this keyword is no longer recommended.
+The keyword `var` for declaring variables also exists in the language specification, however, the usage of this keyword is no longer recommended.

 </div>